t-prinz/cisco-ucs/README.md

 # cisco-ucs

-This is a couple of examples showing how to setup and use Ansible/Ansible Tower with the Cisco UCS modules.
+This includes a couple of examples showing how to setup and use Ansible/Ansible Tower with the Cisco UCS modules.

 # Cisco UCS Emulator